microchip-pic-avr-examples/avr128da48-led-dimming-pwm-example/README.md

 <br><img src="images/AVR-DA_LED_dimming_pwm.gif" width="500">

 ## Summary
-The example demonstrates the basic functionality of Timer/Counter Type A used to generate a PWM signal.
+The example demonstrates the basic functionality of Timer/Counter Type A (TCA) used to generate a PWM signal.
+The generated PWM signal produces the dimming effect of the on-board LED.